jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 Smart cards let you store the RSA private key information on a tamper resistant piece of hardware instead of scattered across various computers (where it can be accessed by other users of the machine, malicious software, etc).
 Software can ask the smart card to perform cryptographic operations on its behalf without disclosing the key to the computer (in fact, there is no reasonable way to extract the private key from a smart card).
 To prevent unauthorized use the smart code requires the user provide a PIN.
 If the PIN is entered incorrectly three times the card is blocked and must be reset using the administrative PIN.
 If the administrative PIN is entered incorrectly the card is rendered inoperable.
 The smart cards significantly increase the security of my keys and don't require me to use long passwords to secure my GPG/SSH keys on my individual machines.

-Unfortunately, it's been difficult to find comprehensive information about setting up and using smart cards, for use with GPG and SSH, under Linux, Windows and OSX.
+Unfortunately, despite existing for over a decade, it's been difficult to find comprehensive information about setting up and using smart cards, for use with GPG and SSH, under Linux, Windows and OSX.

 <div class="note">This article is heavily based on "[Offline GnuPG Master Key and Subkeys on YubiKey NEO Smartcard](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)" by
 Simon Josefsson.
 Much like the reason Simon wrote his post, this article was primarily created to document my setup for my future reference.</div>

 Roughly:

-* Master GnuPG key is generated and stored on an offline computer
+* 4096-bit Master GnuPG key is generated and stored on an offline computer
 * Master key is used for key signing and updating expiry dates on my keys (rarely)
-* Sub-keys for encryption, signing and authentication are created and stored on Yubikey NEO for daily use
+* 2048-bit Sub-keys for encryption, signing and authentication are created and stored on Yubikey NEO for daily use
 * I have a mix of Windows, OSX and Linux machines I want to use with this
 * I want to use the smart card for GnuPG (encryption / signing) and SSH (remote login)

 # Required Hardware

-Obviously, one needs a smart card.

 For day-to-day use I chose the [Yubikey Neo](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).
-I've LOVED the Yubikey product line for years because they are clver, small, versatile, and indestructible.
+I've LOVED the Yubikey product line for years because they are clever, small, versatile, and indestructible.
 I bought mine from [Amazon for $60](http://www.amazon.ca/dp/B00LX8KZZ8).
-They support various OTP schemes, OpenPGP smart card, and Fido U2F.
+They support various OTP schemes, OpenPGP smart card, and [Fido U2F](https://fidoalliance.org/specs/fido-u2f-overview-v1.0-rd-20140209.pdf).
 The downside is that there is no on-device PIN entry mechanism so you rely on a software PIN which is susceptible to key logging.
 Another potential downside is that the NEO only supports 2048-bit RSA keys although those are [still acceptably strong](https://www.digicert.com/TimeTravel/math.htm).
+Yubico does have a good article about [2048-bit vs 4096-bit keys](https://www.yubico.com/2015/02/big-debate-2048-4096-yubicos-stand/) that you should read.

 Another option is to buy a dedicated [OpenPGP smart card](http://g10code.com/p-card.html) from [Kernel Concepts](http://shop.kernelconcepts.de/).
 The advantage here is that you have the option of using a smart card reader with a hardware keypad which mitigates much of the PIN key logging issue the NEO is susceptible to.
 The OpenPGP Smart Card V2.1 also supports 4096-bit RSA keys.
-Unfortunately this card also requires an additional driver on Windows where the NEO doesn't.
+Unfortunately this card also requires a separate reader and an additional driver on Windows where the NEO doesn't.
+It's also more fragile than the almost indestructible Yubikey.

 Other than a few Yubikey specific setup steps (below) the process for both devices is the same.